J2 League: League format

 A draw would be conducted, if necessary.
 However, if two clubs are tied at first place, both clubs will be declared champions.
-Two top clubs will be directly promoted to J1, and the third spot will be decided in the playoff series among clubs placed third to sixth.
-The team that wins this series will also be promoted for the next J1 season.
+The top two clubs will be directly promoted to J1, and the third promotion spot will be decided in a playoff tournament among clubs placed third to sixth.
+The club that wins these playoffs will then be promoted to J1 the following season.
 Note that in order to participate in the playoffs a club must possess a J1 license; if one or more clubs fail to do so, they are not allowed in the playoffs and will not be replaced by other clubs.

 The relegation to the lower tier J3 League will depend on the number and final standings of promotion-eligible clubs that possess a J2 license.
-Up to two clubs can be exchanged between two leagues, with direct promotion/relegation between the two bottom-place J2 teams (21st and 22nd) and top two J3 teams (champion and runner-up).
+Up to three clubs can be exchanged between two leagues, with direct promotion/relegation between the three bottom-place J2 teams (18th, 19th and 20th) and top three J3 teams (champion, runner-up and play-off winner).
 If one or both J3 promotion candidates fail to obtain a J2 license, they will not be allowed to promote and J2 relegation spots will be cut accordingly.